A HOME-BUILT "HF Transceiver", BASED ON THE BOOK BY EI9GQ

 Chapter 2: Transmit Mixer and band pass filters (BPF)

 This is the Transmit Mixer board.
 It takes in SSB generated by the balanced modulator and crystal filter, the VFO and shifts the output by mixer action, to the band of interest.
 Not fitted at right side, is the actual mixer, a double balanced diode type JMS-1 from the junk box.
 Board was undergoing tests here.
 It's followed by the Rx BPF, switched in to the Tx side, to remove unwanted products.

 Tx Mixer (actual mixer not fitted)

 Following the Tx mixer & BPF, is the post mixer amplifier stage: See further down.

-Then, the low level SSB signal is amplified in several stage to bring it up to a suitable power level.
-The modules built so far bring the level upto 1 watt.
+There are two stages of RF amplifiers following the BPF when in Tx mode.
+These amplify the low level SSB signal to bring it up to a suitable power level.
+The modules built so far bring the level up to 1 watt.

 click for bigger picture.